This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• When browning the butter, keep a close eye on it.
-Once it turns golden and starts to smell nutty, remove it from the heat to avoid burning.
+Brown the butter carefully.
+Keep a close watch as it cooks.
+Once it turns golden and smells nutty, pull it off the heat immediately to prevent burning.

-• After adding the flour, gently fold it in until just combined.
-Overmixing can result in a denser, tougher cake.
+Don’t overmix.
+After adding the flour, gently fold it in until just combined.
+Overworking the batter can lead to a dense, tough texture.

-• Lining the pan with parchment paper makes it easy to lift the cake out after baking.
+Line your pan.
+A layer of parchment paper makes it easy to lift the cake out cleanly once it’s baked.

 Nutrition